-5.94 Protecting the separate identity of Farnham is a key objective of the Neighbourhood Plan.

-The gap between the built up areas of Farnham (at Badshot Lea and Weybourne) and gap beyond the defined Built Up Area Boundary would have the effect of reducing the separate identity of the two distinct settlements and increasing the coalescence between them and would be inappropriate.
-The remaining gap between Farnham and Aldershot should be retained to prevent the neighbouring towns merging into one another; to check the unrestricted sprawl of the two large built-up areas; to assist in safeguarding the countryside from encroachment in this environmentally sensitive location and to preserve the setting and special character of Farnham.
+- 5.94 Protecting the separate identity of Farnham is a key objective of the Neighbourhood Plan.
+The gap between the built up areas of Farnham (at Badshot Lea and Weybourne) and Aldershot to the north and north east is already very narrow.
+This countryside comprises an area of high landscape value and sensitivity.
+Any intensification of development in the narrow gap beyond the defined Built Up Area Boundary would have the effect of reducing the separate identity of the two distinct settlements and increasing the coalescence between them and would be inappropriate.
+The remaining gap between Farnham and Aldershot should be retained to prevent the neighbouring towns merging into one - another; to check the unrestricted sprawl of the two large built-up areas; to assist in safeguarding the countryside from encroachment in this environmentally sensitive location and to preserve the setting and special character of Farnham. - 5.95 Even limited new development could contribute to a cumulative undermining of the effectiveness of the Built Up Area Boundary which has been designated with the protection of open countryside and the prevention of coalescence in this area.
+The separation with Aldershot is supported by residents.
+The emerging Waverley Local Plan Part 2 defines the gap between Farnham and Aldershot as a Strategic Gap.